During the filming of the movie Chris Rock has faced John Tory (PHOTOS)

 It is not excluded that Chris Rock at some time will move to Toronto, because he always see in different parts of the city, and many excited about that.

-Since then, as last month began shooting his new movie “Saw”, the Hollywood star appeared here and there in the 6ix.
+Since then, as last month began shooting his new movie “Saw”, the Hollywood star appeared here and there in Toronto.

 He is stopped by fans to take pictures with him, see him in the company of other major celebrities, and now he even talked some time with the mayor.